-We tried to leverage the progress we have made in developing high quality suspensions that can rapidly regenerate whole plants when plated onto agar-solidified medium by directly transforming our grape suspension cultures with the scorable marker gene DsRed.
-Ten ml of a grape suspensions grown in liquid Pic/MT medium and containing pre-embryogenic masses or small globular embryos are collected in a 15 ml conical centrifuge tube and pelleted by centrifugation at 1000 x G for 3 minutes.
-The suspensions are subjected to heat shock by placing the conical tube in a 45-degree water bath for 5 minutes.
-After heat shock, the supernatant is removed and replaced with 5 ml liquid BN medium containing 200 uM acetosyringone and the Agrobacterium strain and appropriate vector at an OD 600 of 01.-0.2.
-The suspension is centrifuged at 1000 x G for five minutes and allowed to incubate for 25 minutes at room temperature.
-After 25 minutes, all but 0.5 ml of the supernatant is removed.
-The grape and Agrobacterium cells are then re-suspended and transferred to sterile Whatman filter paper in an empty 100 x 20 mm petri dish.
-Any excess fluid is carefully blotted up with a second sterile filter paper.
-The plates are co-cultured in the dark for 2-3 days at 23 degrees and then transferred to selection medium consisting of WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.5 mg/l BAP, 0.1 mg/l NAA, 400 mg/l carbenicillin, 150 mg/l timentin, 200 mg/l kanamycin, 50 g/ sorbitol and 14 g/l agar.
-The filter paper is transferred to fresh medium every 2 weeks.
-Within eight weeks resistant embryos develop.
-Developing embryos are transferred to WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.1 mg/l BAP, 400 mg/l carbenicillin, 150 mg/l timentin, 200 mg/l kanamycin, and 8 g/l agar for germination.
+We tried to leverage the progress we have made in developing high quality suspensions that can rapidly regenerate whole plants when plated onto agar-solidified medium by directly transforming our grape suspension cultures with Agrobacterium tumefaciens containing a selectable marker gene and the scorable marker gene DsRed.
+Ten ml of a grape suspensions grown in liquid Pic/MT medium and containing pre-embryogenic masses or small globular embryos were collected in a 15 ml conical centrifuge tube and pelleted by centrifugation at 1000 x G for 3 minutes.
+The suspensions were subjected to heat shock by placing the conical tube in a 45-degree water bath for 5 minutes.
+After heat shock, the supernatant was removed and replaced with 5 ml liquid BN medium containing 200 uM acetosyringone and the Agrobacterium strain containing the appropriate vector diluted to an OD 600 of 01.- 0.2.
+The suspension was centrifuged at 1000 x G for five minutes and allowed to incubate for 25 minutes at room temperature.
+After 25 minutes, all but 0.5 ml of the supernatant was removed.
+The grape and Agrobacterium cells were then re-suspended and transferred to sterile Whatman filter paper in an empty 100 x 20 mm petri dish.
+Any excess fluid was carefully blotted up with a second sterile filter paper.
+The plates were cocultured in the dark for 2-3 days at 23 degrees and then transferred to selection medium consisting of WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.5 mg/l BAP, 0.1 mg/l NAA, 400 mg/l carbenicillin, 150 mg/l timentin, 200 mg/l kanamycin, 50 g/ sorbitol and 14 g/l agar.
+The filter paper was transferred to fresh medium every 2 weeks.
+Within eight weeks resistant embryos developed.
+Developing embryos were transferred to WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.1 mg/l BAP, 400 mg/l carbenicillin, 150 mg/l timentin, 200 mg/l kanamycin, and 8 g/l agar for germination.
 We tested this protocol on 110R, 1103P, 101-14, Ru 140, MGT 420A, Colombard and Chardonnay using a construct containing the DsRed transgene.
 We have been able to recover transgenic plants using this protocol for 1103P, 101-14 and MGT 420A at very low frequency (Figure 6).
 For example, only two of the twenty-one putatively transformed embryos that formed from one experiment with 101-14 germinated into plants after transfer to medium lacking sorbitol.
-However, currently the transformation frequency using this protocol is too low to be practical for routine transformations and we will not pursue this approach in the future.
+However the transformation frequency using this protocol is too low to be practical for routine transformations.
 A summary of the experiments and the transformation frequency is given in Table 4.

 Figure 6.
-Twenty-one embryos from transformation of cell suspension cultures of 101-14 (left) cultured on WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.5 mg/l BAP, 0.1 mg/l NAA 50 g/l sorbitol and 14 g/l agar and transfer to WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.1 mg/l BAP, 8 g/l agar for plant regeneration.
-Only two of the twenty-one putatively transformed embryos on this plate, germinated after transfer to medium lacking
+Twenty-one embryos from transformation of cell suspension cultures of 101-14 (left) cultured on WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.5 mg/l BAP, 0.1 mg/l NAA 50 g/l sorbitol and 14 g/l agar and transferred to WPM supplemented with 20 g/l sucrose, 1g/l casein, 1mM MES, 500 mg/l activated charcoal, 0.1 mg/l BAP, 8 g/l agar for plant regeneration.
+Only two of the twenty-one putatively transformed embryos on this plate, germinated after transfer to medium lacking sorbitol.